 If you’re trying to print a .zip file, you’ll need to uncompress it first.

 - Choose “Extract All” from the dropdown menu.

 - Choose a file destination.
 This is where you’ll keep the unzipped files.

 - Click “Extract.”

 While every resource is different, I make every attempt at making the user experience as consistent as possible to ensure you’re successful.
-Typically, you will see two links to the Google file at the bottom of the page.
+Typically, you will see one or two links to the Google file at the bottom of the page.
 All you need to do is click on them within the PDF.

 and if there’s a second one, it’s at the beginning of the teacher directions page (the third page of the PDF).
 All you have to do is click on the ACCESS HERE link.